Our Positions

 IDENTIFY AND PREVENT LEAKAGE-PRONE PLASTIC PRODUCTS

 Through a common assessment framework in the form of a decision-tree, plastic products most prone to leak into the environment can be identified and the appropriate prevention measures can be taken at the national level.
 Such an approach would consider the societal and cultural contribution the product provides.
+Learn more about the decision-tree approach developed by the International Council of Chemical Associations (ICCA), World Plastics Council, and Plastics Europe.

 Additionally, the plastics agreement can encourage parties to support participation in certified program(s), such as Operation Clean Sweep® , to help prevent plastic pellets and materials in the value chain from entering the environment.